“Best Solutions for your Business”

 The applicant should arrange an insurance plan for tourists and tour guides.
 A copy of the insurance policy will be required for submission during the application for the tourism license.

-According with the Hotel Act, a hotel is considered as establishment for commercial purposes to provide temporary accommodation to a traveler or any person.
+According with Thai laws, a hotel is considered as an establishment to provide temporary accommodation for commercial purposes.

-Concerning the hotel location, it is important to ensure that the construction permit of the building to be used for the hotel allows for the said purpose under the requirements of the Building Control Act.
+Concerning the location of the hotel, it is important to ensure that the construction permit of the building its acceptable to conduct a hotel business under the requirements of the Building Control Act.

 Moreover, hotels that provide catering or restaurant services must obtain the correspondent license for Selling Food, Liquors and Cigarettes.